sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 ### 3. Connect to the VM Using SSH

-The VM instance was accessed through the **Google Cloud Console SSH terminal**.
+The VM instance was accessed using the **Google Cloud Console SSH terminal**.

 Screenshot: